joergen7/cre/README.md

 ![Syntax: evaluation context](priv/logic_syntax_evaluation_context.png)

 Note that defining the evaluation context this way results in a non-deterministic reduction relation.
 This non-determinism allows us to find reducible expressions in many places inside an expression.
-This is important when we define the reduction relation for the CRE, since we want to send as many reducible expressions as possible to the distributed execution environment regardless of how fast the CRE can generate replies.
+This is important when we define the reduction relation for the cfl_re, since we want to send as many reducible expressions as possible to the distributed execution environment regardless of how fast the cfl_re can generate replies.

 #### Reduction Relation: A First Try